DhruvGoyal375/Maternal-Manual/README.md

-# Bump to Baby - Your Ultimate Pregnancy and Parenting Resource
+# Maternal Manual - Your Ultimate Pregnancy Resource

-Welcome to Bump to Baby, the ultimate web application designed specifically for expecting and new parents.
+Welcome to Maternal Manual, the ultimate web application designed specifically for expecting and new parents.
 Our goal is to provide a one-stop-shop for all your pregnancy and parenting information needs, so you can feel informed and empowered throughout your journey.

 Features